soudev/knowledge.mine/stuff/frontend.javascript.md

 * [6to5](https://6to5.org/) - turns ES6+ code into vanilla ES5, so you can use next generation features today

+  * [[GitHub] 6to5 / 6to5-sublime](https://github.com/6to5/6to5-sublime) - Syntax definitions for ES6 JavaScript with React JSX extensions

+  * [[GitHub] voronianski / oceanic-next-theme](https://github.com/voronianski/oceanic-next-theme) - Sublime Text theme ready for ES6, optimized for 6to5-sublime package

 --

 * [es6rocks.com](http://es6rocks.com/) : new site dedicated to articles and talks about the next version of JavaScript